NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Param.rst

     :param a: :class:`bool<PySide.QtCore.bool>`

-Set whether the parameter should trigger a new line after its declaration or not.
+Set whether the parameter should be on a new line or not.
 See :func:`getAddNewLine()<NatronEngine.Param.getAddNewLine>`